 NOTE ― A commercial razor blade shall be used for this operation, which shall be changed after not more than 20 notching operations.
 A blade penetration speed of around 10 mm/min is recommended.

-F-4 Test Piece
+F-4 TEST PIECE

 Prepare three ring test pieces of 100 + 5 mm length from a sample of pipe.
 Ensure that the ends of the ring are cut square.
 Measure the outer diameter (D1) of the specimen 30 mm form the end of the pipe ring.